chouzz/llm-interceptor/ui/README.md

 ## Usage

-This UI is bundled with the `claude-code-inspector` Python package.
+This UI is bundled with the `llm-interceptor` Python package.

 1.  **Start Watch Mode**:
     ```bash
-    cci watch --include "*example.com*"
+    lli watch --include "*example.com*"
     ```

 2.  **Open the Dashboard**: